top of page

 WORK UNDER REVIEW

-“Social Dominance, and Intersectionality: A Survey Vignette Study on Attitudes towards Sexual Violence among Religious and Partisan Groups in Bangladesh.”
+“Social Dominance, and Intersectionality: A Survey Vignette Study on Attitudes towards Sexual Violence among Religious and Partisan Groups in the United States and Bangladesh.”

 WORK IN PROGRESS